michellima28/docker/README.md

 ### 2. Install Docker Engine

 #### 2.1.
-Update the apt package index, and install the latest version of Docker Engine and containerd, or go to the next step to install a specific version:
+Update the apt package index, and install the latest version of Docker Engine and containerd.

 ```bash
 sudo apt-get update